polluxau/the-finals-linux-troubleshoot-guide/README.md

 Delete that prefix and verify the game in steam

-Use experimental and should be good to go
+Use experimental or now latest Proton 9.0-4 and should be good to go

 ---------------------------------------